WHAT IS APPLE DIGITAL MASTER?

 Apple Digital Master

-The only way to have your music accepted, badged and marketed as Apple Digital Masters is to have it mastered by and Apple Digital Masters Provider as Master Your Track.
+The only way to have your music accepted, badged and marketed as Apple Digital Masters is to have it mastered by and Apple Digital Masters Provider such as Master Your Track.

 Digital Audio - Basic Understanding